RobbeNooyens/doodle-jump/README.md

 ## To do

+Necessary:
 - Detect jumping on the same platform
+- Implement a Camera
+- Cleanup
+- Press A and D
+- All time highscore
+- Max height is middle of screen
+- Spring 5x as high
+- Scroll BG tile
+- Exception handling
+- Documentation
-- Jetpack usage
+- Virtual destructors
+- Format with CLANG

+  Extra:
 - Jump animation
 - Jetpack animation when using
-- Jetpack implementation
 - Blue bar under score
 - Game menu
 - Game over
-- Implement a Camera
-- Cleanup

 ## Warning